Era-cell/Codes_with_forces/OR/README.md

   Minimum total cost: Hungarian algorithms
   Maximization:
     - Convert to minimization then use Hungarian
-    - i.e subtract all values with maximum value in the grid, and we get say a loss matrix on which we apply Hungarian Unbalanced?
+    - i.e subtract all values with maximum value in the grid, and we get say a loss matrix on which we apply Hungarian.
+  Unbalanced?
 Introduce dummy rows/columns with all 0's